dhsilber/Theater/README.md

 Attributes:
 - `type` - type of luminaire being used
 - `location` - position on pipe of this instrument
-- `on` - optional name of pipe, if luminaire element is not a child of the pipe element it is hung on
+- `on` - name of pipe, required only if luminaire element is not a child of the pipe element it is hung on
 - `circuit`,`dimmer`,`address`,`channel`,`color` - descriptive information regarding this instrument
 - `info`,`owner`,`label` - descriptive information regarding this instrument